mmohajer9/javascript-notes/G - OOP In Javascript/1 - notes.md

 11. When you use **`this`** in some method of the base class , if you then called it on the object that is based on the subclass , this in the base class will refer to the concrete object on which you called it not on the base class. **IT IS VERY IMPORTANT**
     ![this-in-base-class](./this-in-base-class.png)

+12. Overriding of methods will act as the same as other languages typical class-based inheritance , which means if you **override a method in child class** , it **will use that method (in child)** even if you **call it in the constructor of parent class**.

-12. The **order of class field initialization**, as defined by JavaScript for the following code, is:
+13. The **order of class field initialization**, as defined by JavaScript for the following code, is:
       ```javascript
       class Base {
         name = "base";